Nature Recovery

 Lancashire Draft Local Nature Recovery Strategy (LNRS)

-Lancashire County Council is consulting on the Local Nature Recovery Strategy for Lancashire.
-This consultation is to have your say on the draft strategy.
+Lancashire County Council has published the Local Nature Recovery Strategy for Lancashire in January 2026.
 The LNRS aims to stop biodiversity loss and support species, conserve natural resources and build resilience to climate change, provide benefits to people, and develop partnerships for nature recovery.
-The draft strategy maps existing areas important for nature, proposes priorities for nature recovery, and maps opportunities for creating or improving habitats and other wider environmental goals.
+The strategy has a Local Habitat Map which shows existing areas important for nature, proposes priorities for nature recovery, and maps opportunities for creating or improving habitats and other wider environmental goals.
+Planning applicants should refer to the LNRS when preparing Biodiversity Net Gain Assessments for developments in order to assign the correct strategic significance in the Biodiversity Metric.

 Scout Moor Habitat Enhancement Fund